xrazis/uniLabWork/README.md

-## UniWA

-Some of my lab assignments.
+Some of my lab assignments that dont deserve a standalone repo.